ashaffer/redux-multi/Readme.md

 }
 ```

-This will dispatch both actions, sequentially - though not *serially* - it will not wait for any asynchronous behavior or anything like that.
+This will dispatch both actions in order, though not serially in the asynchronous sense.

 ## License